JereKuusela/valheim-world_edit_commands/publish/README.md

 This shouldn't cause any issues unless objects are moved long distances (which might cause issues anyways).

 # Changelog

+- v1.12
+	- Adds a parameter to the `object info` which prints the given data value.
+	- Adds new commands `tweak_fireplace`, `tweak_portal` and `tweak_runestone` for Structure Tweaks mod.
+	- Fixes `object info` printing coordinates incorrectly.
+	- Fixes the `tweak_*` commands not data syncing correctly in some cases.

 - v1.11
 	- Adds a new parameter `force` to the `tweak_*` commands.